coherentgraphics/coherentpdf.js/README.md

 Use
 ---

-For development server-side with node: cpdf.js / cpdflib.js
+For development server-side with node: cpdf.js (minified version cpdf.min.js)

-(Minified versions cpdf.min.js and cpdflib.min.js)

 Load with "const cpdf = require('cpdf.js')" if installed in npm, or "const cpdf = require('./cpdf.js')" to load from current directory.